Agent Skills for Claude Code | Secure Code Guardian

 Section titled “Constraints”MUST DO

-- Use parameterized queries (prevent SQL injection)
+- Use parameterized queries (never string-interpolated SQL)

-- Validate and sanitize all user input
+- Validate and sanitize all user input before use

 - Implement rate limiting on auth endpoints

-- Set security headers
+- Set security headers (CSP, HSTS, X-Frame-Options)

-- Log security events
+- Log security events (failed auth, privilege escalation attempts)

-- Store secrets in environment/secret managers
+- Store secrets in environment variables or secret managers (never in source code)

 MUST NOT DO

-Section titled “MUST NOT DO”- Store passwords in plaintext
+Section titled “MUST NOT DO”- Store passwords in plaintext or reversibly encrypted form

 - Trust user input without validation